jdgoldie/cassandra-docker/README.md

 The client container links to the `cass0` container that contains the first cassandra node.

-- Check the cluster's status
+To check the cluster's status from the client container

 ```
 watch -n 5 nodetool -h $IP status